-Laser therapy is the use of laser in physiotherapy or other medical or allied health disciplines.
-The word Laser is an acronym for Light Amplification by the Stimulated Emission of Radiation.
-In simple terms, the laser can be considered to be a form of light amplifier where it provides enhancement of particular properties of light energy.
+Laser therapy refers to the use of laser in physiotherapy, or other medical or allied health disciplines.
+The word Laser is actually an acronym and stands for Light Amplification by the Stimulated Emission of Radiation.
+In simple terms, laser can be considered to be a form of light amplifier.
+Where laser therapy provides enhancement of the particular properties of light energy.

 Low Level Laser Therapy

-There are a few properties that distinguish Laser from conventional light sources and aspects of laser light which are deemed to be special:
+There are a few properties that distinguish Laser from conventional light sources.
+The aspects of laser light which are deemed to make it special include:

 - Monochromacity: Is probably the most important factor, as many of the therapeutic effects have been noted in various trials with light which is non-coherent.

 - Polarisation: It is thought that the polarisation is soon lost within the tissues & may therefore be less important than was thought at first.

 However there is doubt as to exactly how essential these properties of laser light are in relation to the therapeutic application of this energy form.

 Laser Therapy And Tissue Interaction